What Dreams May Come (film): Cast

-Additionally, director Werner Herzog has a cameo as one of the Faces of the Damned / Chris's dad.
+Additionally, director Werner Herzog has a cameo as one of the faces of the damned / Chris's father.

 Production

 Principal photography for What Dreams May Come began in late June 1997.
 The visual effects were created by Mass.lllusions, the same group that developed the bullet time visual effects for The Matrix.

 Filming locations include places in Marin County, Alameda County, Glacier National Park, and Angel Falls.
 Part of the "Hell" sequence was filmed on the decrepit hull of the Essex class aircraft carrier USS Oriskany (CV-34) while berthed at Mare Island in Vallejo, California.

 The original prints of the film were lost in a fire at Universal Studios' backlot on June 1, 2008.
-A worldwide search was launched for a copy and one was found in Europe.
+A worldwide search was launched for a copy, and one was found in Europe.

 The special-edition DVD and the 2011 Blu-ray include an alternate ending — the ending from the novel — in which reincarnation is not a choice but part of the natural order.
 Ian and Marie explain that Chris and Annie will meet again in their new lives, but Annie must atone for killing herself —her new incarnation will die young, and Chris' new incarnation will spend the remainder of this life as a widower before the two are again reunited in Heaven.
 Chris is reincarnated as a boy in Philadelphia and Annie as a girl in Sri Lanka.

 Music

 The musical score for What Dreams May Come was composed and conducted by Michael Kamen and produced by James Seymour Brett.
-Ennio Morricone had completed and recorded a full score for the film but, after editorial changes were made, his score was rejected and Kamen was hired in his place.
+Ennio Morricone had completed and recorded a full score for the film, but after editorial changes were made, his score was rejected and Kamen was hired in his place.
 Short on time, Kamen took the song "Beside You" from his band the New York Rock & Roll Ensemble's 1971 album Roll Over and adapted it as the film's main musical theme.
 With just over three weeks to write, record, and mix the score, Kamen took a more direct approach.
 "I was at an extremely profound juncture in my own life at that time, and the film produced a powerful and personal response in me," said Kamen.
 "I know, despite the mixed response to the film itself, that I accomplished one of my best and most focused scores."

 The score was performed by the London Metropolitan Orchestra and recorded at both AIR Studios and Abbey Road Studios.
-A soundtrack album was released on October 13, 1998, by Beyond Records.
+A soundtrack album was released on October 13, 1998, by Beyond Music.